hummingbot/hummingbot/DATA_COLLECTION.md

 ## Types of data collected

-Hummingbot can collect aggregate total trade volume per exchange denominated in USDT and report them to CoinAlpha.
+Hummingbot aggregates and collects total traded volume per exchange denominated in USDT.
+The data collected is subsequently reported to CoinAlpha's backend services.

 All data collected will be used exclusively by the Hummingbot team for analytical and marketing purposes only.
 The data will be neither accessible nor sold to any third party.